Installation Guide

 FlowSearch can be installed in several ways depending on your needs:

-Option 1: Standard Webflow Installation (Recommended)
+Option 1: Standard Website Installation (Recommended)

 This is the recommended approach for most users.
 Add the search bar script site-wide, then add the results script only to your dedicated search results page.